apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getDatePattern.md

 Returns a pattern string for formatting and parsing dates according to the client's user preferences.

-    navigator.globalization.getDatePattern(successCB, errorCB, options);
+    navigator.globalization.getDatePattern(successCallback, errorCallback, options);

 Description
 -----------

-It returns the pattern to the successCB callback with a properties object as a parameter.
+It returns the pattern to the `successCallback` with a properties object as a parameter.
 That object should have the following properties:

 - pattern {String}: The date and time pattern for formatting and parsing dates.
 The patterns follow Unicode Technical Standard #35. <http://unicode.org/reports/tr35/tr35-4.html>
 - timezone {String}: The abbreviated name of the time zone on the client
 - utc\_offset {Number}: The current difference in seconds between the client's time zone and coordinated universal time.
 - dst\_offset {Number}: The current daylight saving time offset in seconds between the client's non-daylight saving's time zone and the client's daylight saving's time zone.

-If there is an error obtaining the pattern, then the errorCB callback is invokedwith a GlobalizationError object as a parameter.
+If there is an error obtaining the pattern, then the `errorCallback` is invokedwith a GlobalizationError object as a parameter.
 The expected code for this error is GlobalizationError.PATTERN\_ERROR.

 `options.formatLength` can be 'short', 'medium', 'long', or 'full'.
 `options.selector` can be 'date', 'time' or 'date and time'.